julieaorjuela/daTALbase/README.md

 vi functions.js
 ```

-5- Access to your database
+5- Access to your database using the URL defined by the variable $CGI_WEB_DIR in Configuration.pm

+$CGI_WEB_DIR/index.cgi